uibk-dps-teaching/ps_cpp_2020/assignment1/feedback.md

         - These may differ between compiler and versions; therefore, do not use them.
     - Symbols with a single underscore as prefix are to be viewed as *private* or *internal*.
         - Do not use this pattern yourself, it's often unnecessary.
-        - Putting stuff into a `detail` or `anonymous` namespace is the way to go.
+        - Putting stuff into a `detail` or anonymous namespace is the way to go.

-- Use Out-of-source builds
+- Use Out-of-source builds!
     - Do not pollute your source files with build artifacts.
     - Out-of-source builds allow you to have different build configurations side-by-side.
     - Build folders should not be tracked by your version control system (use `.gitignore`).